picosonic/exomizer-3.1.0/README.md

 ### Important

-This decruncher is hardcoded to use the bottom of the stack (&0100-&01A0, rounded up) as workspace while decompressing data.
+This decruncher is hardcoded to use the bottom of the stack (&0100-&01A0, rounded up) as workspace while decompressing data (unless -P+16 is used and EXTRA_TABLE_ENTRY_FOR_LENGTH_THREE = 1).
 This is easily changed by modifying `decrunch_table`.

 ## Preparing compressed data